bostdiek/HeavyDarkMesons/README.md

 This website contains the UFO files for the phenomenological models used in the above paper to study collider constraints on Heavy Dark Mesons.

 # Parameters
-There are a few different parameters that are common or different between the models.
+There are a few different parameters that are common  between the models.
 For a phenomenological study, the user should only need to alter the following:
   - mpi (PionMass): mass of the dark pion.
   - ƞ (FermionEta): mass ratio of dark pions to dark rho.
 We use benchmark values of 0.25, 0.45, and 0.55.
  - $N_D$ (NDark): the number of dark colors.
 The benchmark value is 4.

 For now, the differences between the models should be viewed as hard coded, and should not be changed.
+In the gaugephobic models, these are specific to the Stealth Dark Matter scenario:
+ - FermionA: mass difference between different triplets of dark pions
+ - FermionY: average Yukawa coupling for dark fermion flavors
+ - FermionEpsilon: difference in Yukawa coupling between dark matter flavors

 # Particles
 Each of the models contains a triplet pion (charged and neutral).
 Only the models with mixing with the SU(2) gauge bosons have a charged rho coded in.
 The SU(2)R model only has a neutral rho in the UFO files.